MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 > [!TIP]
 > **Try the Developer Portal**: App Studio has evolved.
 Configure, distribute, and manage your Teams apps with the new [Developer Portal](https://dev.teams.microsoft.com/).

-App Studio is a Teams app that you can install from the Teams store.
+App Studio is a Teams app that you can install from the Microsoft Teams Store.
 It simplifies the creation and registration of an app.

 Complete the following steps to update the app package: